palewire/first-automated-chart/docs/index.md

 A [Jupyter notebook](http://jupyter.org/) is a browser-based interface where you can write, run, remix and republish code.

 It is free software you can install and run like any other open-source library.
-It is used by scientists, scholars, investors and corporations to create and share their research.
+It is used by scientists, scholars, investors and corporations to create and share research.
 It is also used by journalists to develop stories and show their work.

 There are numerous ways to install and configure Jupyter notebooks.
 Since this tutorial is designed for beginners, it will demonstrate how to use [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop), a self-contained application that provides a ready-to-use Python environment with several popular libraries bundled in.
 It can be installed on any operating system with a simple point-and-click interface.